-Here’s a full chapter draft from early in the second book, tentatively titled The Light Of Future Stars, where Admiral (Ret.)
+Here’s a section from early in the second book, titled The Light Of Future Stars, where Admiral (Ret.)
 Luis Francisco meets with the physical avatar of 4647, a sentient AI investigating troubling activity.
 Why the face-to-face?
 With AIs, who can say for sure?

 Luis looked out the window of his office in the newly-built headquarters of Ruth’s Confederation Defense Forces.
 A sizable portion of Esperanza’s capital city was visible, along with Lima’s beautiful parkland.
 Like all the gateway-era cities, Lima was young but not insignificant.
 Covering just over 600 km², rivaling the size of New York City on Earth, it was one of the largest and most populous cities in the Multistellar.

 He stepped away from the window, eyes unfocused to think.
-He remembered how confident he used to be, perhaps even arrogant.
+He mourned the loss of his previous confidence, perhaps even arrogance.
 Commander of the Confederation’s space fleet, such as it was.
 Massively overpowered when chasing down small-time pirates.
 Massively overpowered until it wasn’t enough.
-Years later, he was still sometimes struggling to come to terms with the traumatic physical and mental stress from the Aurora Incident.
-His combat AI, replacement for the personal AI implanted in Confederation citizens older than four, had helped him cope.
+Years later, he was still struggling to come to terms with the traumatic physical and mental stress from the Aurora Incident.
+His combat AI, upgrade to the personal AI implanted in Confederation citizens just after birth, had helped him cope.
 Still, the extended high-g combat maneuvers had done a number on all of them.
-The combat losses… Not going to revisit that now.
+And the combat losses… but he was not going to revisit that right now.
 He shook his head and pressed his forehead against the window.
 Deep breath.
-Back to his desk.
+Then, back to his desk.

 Knowing he was in an un-winnable situation had been punishing, too.
+Soul crushing.
 Now, he was of two minds.
 On good days, he still felt like he could stand against anything.
 After all, look at his boss.
 Even she hadn’t been able to drive him away.
 He chuckled.
-Maybe she thought she was going easy on him.
-On bad days, the devastating losses, the physical stress, and the emotional beatings nearly convinced him to retire from military life for good.
-Granpa’s last stand hadn’t helped, either.
+Knowing her, she probably thought she was going easy on him.
+On bad days, the devastating losses, the physical stress, and the emotional damage had nearly forced him from military life for good.
+Granpa’s last stand certainly hadn’t helped, either.
 How could he and Ruth possibly protect the Multistellar from powerful entities like Granpa?
-Regardless, though the desk job certainly hadn’t been part of his professional plans, he was finished with combat in space.
+Regardless, though the desk job hadn’t been part of his professional plans, he was finished with combat in space.
 Done.
 Leave it to Walt and the other young captains.

 Luis’ current official job title was Director of Space-Based Confederation Defense Forces.
 Additionally, Ruth had tasked him with working out a comprehensive strategy to fortify and defend the Multistellar.
-The job had become even more urgent now that the Confederation Management AI had resigned.
-She was still helping Ruth understand what it took to govern the Multistellar—and perhaps more urgently—what it would take to protect it.
+The job had become even more urgent after Mother’s resignation as Confederation Management AI.
+She was still helping Ruth understand what it took to govern the Multistellar—and more urgently—what it would take to protect it.

-That brought him to his next appointment.
+Now to his next appointment.
 He hesitated, then opened the drawer in his desk and pulled out a bottle of locally distilled whiskey.
-A quick swig, then a longer one.
-He looked around guiltily, then grinned in embarrassment.
+A quick pull, then a longer one.
+He looked around guiltily, and then grinned in embarrassment.
 The bottle went back into the drawer.
-A few days ago, 4647, the Gateway Authority AI, had contacted him.
+A few days ago, 4647, the sentient Gateway Authority AI, had contacted him.
 Wanted a face-to-face.
 A face-to-face with 4647’s monochrome avatar.
 White hair, white clothes, white skin, shoes, etc.